 We take note of the name Detective Stockton, as Wally Brennan had spoken of traveling from Alexandria, Virginia (the military in Alexandria has become aware of Briggs' prints) to Stockton, California.

-We take note of Clark county as Wally Brennan had spoken of following in the footsteps of Lewis and Clark.
+We take note of Clark county as Wally had spoken of following in the footsteps of Lewis and Clark.

 This is a remarkable scene, the way Cooper-Dougie's pencil attacks the papers, one-by-one, manipulated slowly, stiffly, but with great determination.
 It's doubted that he has any idea what he is doing.
 He's following the signs of the lights and from these possibly (obviously) deriving connections that we ourselves can't make out, nor can he.
-Cooper-Dougie hasn't Dougie's memory so all so what he is doing here will have to be by following signs, without any comprehension of the significance of his actions, only that they must take place.
+Cooper-Dougie hasn't Dougie's memory so what he is doing here will have to be by following signs, without any comprehension of the significance of his actions, only that they must take place.
 He must do these things.